MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 ![Fixed indented list](media/collapsible-tree.png "Fixed indented list")

-Setting up a collapsible hierarchy is similar to the fixed indented list, except for the properties that you must set.
+Setting up a collapsible hierarchy is similar to the fixed indented list, except for the properties that you set.
 A collapsible hierarchy involves three properties: IndentColumn, ShowsAsTree, and TreeInitialState.

 - Like in fixed indented hierarchy, the [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) is an integer data type field or variable that determines which records get indented and by how much.
-- The [ShowAsTree Property](properties/devenv-showastree-property.md) enables the tree.
+- The [ShowAsTree Property](properties/devenv-showastree-property.md) makes the hierarchy collapsible.
 - The [TreeInitialState Property](properties/devenv-treeinitialstate-property.md), which is optional, specifies whether the list is collapsed or expanded when the page opens.

 ### Example